ShabharishT/NumberGenerator/README.md

 To run the APIs, follow the below steps:

-1. Download 'numbergenerator-0.0.1-SNAPSHOT.jar' from target folder.
+1. Download 'numbergenerator-0.0.1-SNAPSHOT.jar.original' from target folder to a local folder.
+2. Remove '.original' from the file name so that it becomes a executable jar.
-2. Java JRE must be installed in the system.
+3. Java JRE must be installed in the system.
-3. Run the command 'java -jar <path where jar is located>'.
+4. Run the command 'java -jar <path where jar is located>'.
-4. Open POSTMAN (or any API client ) to launch APIs.
+5. Open POSTMAN (or any API client ) to launch APIs.
-5. Use the below API URL to generate a number sequence.
+6. Use the below API URL to generate a number sequence.

    Http Method: POST